icaliman/d-analytics/README.md

 Google Analytics component for Derby.js.

-Records page views in Google Analytics for the page where component is added.
+Records page views in Google Analytics for pages where component is added.

 # Usage